semaphoreci/semaphore/docs/docs/using-semaphore/organizations.md

 Configure how pipelines are initialized.

 Semaphore must run some initialiation steps before it can start a [pipeline](./pipelines).
-It must fetch and validate the pipeline YAML and, in some cases like [monorepos] or [pre-flight checks], even do a full repository clone.
+It must fetch and validate the pipeline YAML and, in some cases like [monorepos] or [pre-flight checks](./preflight), even do a full repository clone.

 By default, Semaphore chooses automatically which kind of [agent](./pipelines#agents) run the initialization job, but in this section you can customize it for all [projects](./projects).